espnet/espnet/doc/espnet2_tutorial.md

     expansion_gamma: Number of additional candidates in expanded hypotheses selection. (int, default = 2)
     expansion_beta: Allowed logp difference for prune-by-value method. (float, default = 2.3)

-Except for the default algorithm, the described parameters are used to control the performance and decoding speed.
+**Note 1:*** Except for the default algorithm, the described parameters are used to control the performance and decoding speed.
 The optimal values for each parameter are task-dependent; a high value will typically increase decoding time to focus on performance while a low value will improve decoding time at the expense of performance.